sigrlami/haskellcosm/README.md

 ## Analysis

 Small application to work with csv data and do analysis over companies.
+Generates several charts based on structured data.

 ## Contributions